So can I take sand on a plane? And how do you get sand through customs?

 Let’s find out.

-Take Sand Through The Security Checkpoint
+Can You Take Sand Through The Security Checkpoint?

-RJ asked the TSA if he could bring these glass jars of beach sand in carry-on, and the TSA confirmed ” containers larger than 12 ounces, we recommend removing it from your carry-on bag and placing it in a separate bin for X-ray screening.”
+The AskTSA customer service confirmed ” containers larger than 12 ounces, we recommend removing it from your carry-on bag and placing it in a separate bin for X-ray screening.”

-And as the TSA stated, the right rests for the TSA officer at the airport to decide whether an item is allowed or not on board the airplane, but I don’t see any reason to ban taking sand on a plane.
+As the TSA always states, the final decision rests with the TSA officer at the airport to decide whether an item is allowed or not on board the airplane.

-Can You Bring Sand On a Carry-On?
+Can You Bring Sand In a Carry-on?

-There are no restrictions on traveling with sand inside your carry-on luggage on most airlines, and as mentioned above if you want to take a large quantity of sand that goes above 12 oz/ 340 grams, your sand will be subject to additional screening at the airport.
+As I mentioned above if you want to take a large quantity of sand that goes above 12 oz/ 340 grams, your sand will be subject to additional screening at the airport.

 The TSA recommends placing sand or any powders inside your checked luggage to avoid any inconvenience at the airport.

-Taking Sand In Check-In Luggage
+Can You Take Sand In Check-In Luggage?

 Just make sure that they are packed neatly and secured, so they do not move around inside your suitcase during transit.